tooth2/Handwriting-number-recognition/README.md

-# Handwriting-number-recognition
+# Handwritten-digits-generation
-a PyTorch implementation - handwriting  number recognition with GAN model using MNIST Dataset
+a PyTorch implementation - handwritten digits generation/recognition with GAN model using MNIST Dataset

 ## Project Goal
 The goal is to generate new handwritten digits using a generative adversarial network (GAN) trained on the MNIST dataset.